The Ultimate Guide to

-What is the safest way to take kratom?
+What is the best way to take kratom?

 Chewing fresh leaves is a more viable alternative.
-Effects may be felt from as little as half of a large, 8-inch leaf (or 1.7 g), although between one and three leaves is more common.
+Effects may be felt from as little as half of a large, 8-inch leaf, although between one and three leaves is more common.
 The fibrous ribs and veins should be removed before chewing.

 What are the differences between strains?

 Potency can vary substantially between the so-called “strains,” but they all contain the same active alkaloids.
 They’re not actually botanical varieties.
 And differences in effect tend to vary from person to person.
 That said, there is some general agreement around what each strain is good for: